HKU-BAL/Clair3/docs/pileup_training.md

 # Train a model for Clair3 pileup calling

 This document shows how to train and fine-tune a deep-learning model for Clair3 pileup calling.
 For training a model for full-alignment calling, please check [here](full_alignment_training.md).
 Clair3 needs both a pileup model and a full-alignment model to work.
-Compared to [Clair](https://github.com/HKU-BAL/Clair/blob/master/docs/TRAIN.md), the training workflow of Clair3 is simplifed.
+Compared to [Clair](https://github.com/HKU-BAL/Clair/blob/master/docs/TRAIN.md), the training workflow of Clair3 is simplified.
 The training materials are grouped according to sample, coverage, and chromosome.
 The groups are converted into tensor binaries.
 The binaries are much space-efficient and easier to process.
 As required, multiples tensor binaries can be used together for model training and fine-tuning.

 ![image](images/clair3_data_generation.png)